 Background & Brief History

 One Degree was founded by the late Adnan Jaffery in 2009.
-Over the past six years, it has improved the academic performance and self-belief of 378 students from disadvantaged backgrounds in London.
+Since then we have improved the academic performance and self-belief of 378 students from disadvantaged backgrounds in London.
 The registered charity consists of six trustees and one full-time CEO, who was appointed in February, 2014.
 See our team here.

 One Degree is a personal and academic journey designed to support, guide and inspire struggling youth.
 We believe an A-C grade in GCSE Maths and English are the “passports” that will change a student’s life direction.
 We achieve this in the following ways: